DJ-Dingo/pibooth-lcd-display/README.rst

 Here is the diagram for hardware connections **If you want to automatic turn off Backlight, when Pibooth shutsdown** optional.

-Use an NPN transitor (BC547, BC548 or equivalent) which is activated by an additional GPIO connection.
+Use an (Q1) NPN transitor BC547, BC548 or equivalent, which is activated by an additional GPIO connection.
 The LCD backlight is treated in exactly the same way as a switch for standard LED.

-The base (middle wire) of the transistor is wired to an additional GPIO PIN via a 27Kohm resistor.
+The base (middle wire) of the transistor is wired to an additional GPIO PIN via (R3) 27Kohm resistor.
 It then open and close LCD PIN 16 (GROUND) to control the backlight LED in the LCD.

 .. image:: https://github.com/DJ-Dingo/pibooth-lcd-I2c/blob/combine_gpio4_bit_gpio8_bit_and_i2c_into_one_version/templates/Pibooth_LCD_GPIO_Backlight_auto_off_Sketch_bb.png